 10 The zonoecoton III/IV - the semi-deserts

 Where at the edge of the deserts, as a result of the increasing winter rains, the contracted vegetation changes into a diffuse one, the boundary between the desert proper and the semi-desert can be drawn.
 It is not, however, always sharply marked.
 The ground cover in the semi-desert is up to about 25% of the total area.
 The floristic composition of this vegetation is as different in the individual floral kingdoms as that of the deserts.
 North of the Sahara the most important species are the malacophyllous Artemisia herba-alba and the sclerophyllous grasses Stipa tenacissima (half-grass) and Lygeum spartum (esparto grass).
 Artemisia grows mostly on heavy loess soils or clayey soils.
 In Tunisia, calcareous precipitates were found at a depth of 10 cm.
 Dense rooting was present at 5 to 10 cm depth, with individual roots going as deep as 60 cm.
 Stipa tends to grow on elevations covered with stone pavement.
 A soil profile shows the following: 2 to 5 cm of stone pavement, with loamy soil well rooted to 30 cm below, followed by a firmly crusted gravel that appears to be an obstacle to roots, but probably also provides a water reservoir (lots of capillary water that can be absorbed by roots through close contact).
-The tufted roots originating from the base of the eyrie sweep widely horizontally at a depth of 10 to 20 cm, so that the 0.5 to 1 m (2 m) apart eyrie touch each other with their root systems.
+The tufted roots originating from the base of the tussock sweep widely horizontally at a depth of 10 to 20 cm, so that the 0.5 to 1 m (2 m) apart tussock touch each other with their root systems.
 In both cases, scattered Arthrophytum plants are found between them.
 The soils are not brackish, Lygeum spartum, on the other hand, is characteristic of gypsum soils and also tolerates some salt.

 Stands of half-grass are cut and provide material for wickerwork, for making coarse rope or for papermaking.
 Stipa tenacissima is distributed from SE Spain and E Morocco only as far as Al-Khums in Libya; the natural habitat is sparse Aleppo pine forests.
 Artemisia herba-alba s.l. also occurs in the Near East; it has spread in many cases at the expense of former grassland as a result of overgrazing.